romanguillermo/Syntax-Analyzer/README.md

 # CPSC 323 Project 2 - Syntax-Analyzer
-Guillermo Roman - parser_program.py and documentation\
+Guillermo Roman - Parser_program.py, Parse trees, and Documentation\
 Gautham Vegeraju\
 Julio Villegas

-parser_program.py implements a parser for a context free grammar using a parsing table.
+Parser_program.py implements a parser for a context free grammar using its production rules and parsing table.
 It takes an input string and parses it to determine if it is accepted by the grammar.

-The program will parse the three input strings: (id+id)*id$, id*id$, and (id*)$ and display the stack, input, action table and the result.
+The program will parse the three input strings: (id+id)* id$, id* id$, and (id*)$ and display the stack, input, action table and the result.

 You can edit the input strings or create a new Parser instance with a new input string